sksankarraj/rc-data-table/README.md

 * `pagerBottomClassName` - `string` - Specify the className for the bottom pager
 * `namespace` - `string` - The app saves settings (currently only page size) to localStorage.
 Namespace prevents overriding settings from other pages/apps where this is used.
 Use the same namespace across implementations that should share the settings.
 Default: 'react-filterable-table'
 * `onFilterRemoved` - `fn` - Callback for when a filter is removed by clicking the 'x' next to it (or when called manually, e.g., `this.refs.FilterableTable.removeExactFilter`).
 Function is called with the filter object that was removed, as well as the event that fired it
+* `filterPlaceholder` - `string` - Specify the placeholder text for the filter input box.

 ## `field` Props